-An autoimmune disease can occur when the body's immune system mistakenly perceives a nonthreatening substance — in the case of people with celiac disease, gluten, a protein found in wheat, barley, rye, and oats — as a foreign invader and attacks it.
+An autoimmune disease can occur when the body's immune system mistakenly perceives a nonthreatening substance.
+In the case of people with celiac disease, gluten (a protein found in wheat, barley, rye, and oats) is seen as a foreign invader and is attacked by the immune system.
 This immune system response in celiac disease also involves the production of antibodies directed against an enzyme normally present in the intestines called tissue transglutaminase (tTG).

 In celiac disease, the body produces two types of antibodies that attack tTG: immunoglobulin A (IgA) and immunoglobulin G (IgG).
 Measuring the IgA form of tTG antibody in the blood is more useful in detecting celiac disease because it's made in the small intestine, where gluten causes inflammation and irritation in sensitive people.